magento/data-migration-tool/README.md

 ### Install the tool from GitHub
 To install the migration tool from GitHub, use the following steps:

 1. Log in to your Magento 2 server as a user with privileges to write to the Magento 2 file system or <a href="http://devdocs.magento.com/guides/v2.4/install-gde/install/prepare-install.html#install-update-depend-apache">switch to the web server user</a>.
 2. Go to Magento 2 root directory.
 3. Enter the following commands:

         composer config repositories.data-migration-tool git https://github.com/magento/data-migration-tool
         composer require magento/data-migration-tool:<version>
+        bin/magento module:enable Magento_DataMigrationTool

-    where `<version>` is release version (e.g. 2.4.0)
+    where `<version>` is release version (e.g. 2.4.4)

-3. Wait while dependencies are updated.
+5. Wait while dependencies are updated and the tool is enabled.

 ### Install the tool from repo.magento.com
 To install the Data Migration Tool, you must update `composer.json` in the Magento root installation directory to provide the location of the migration tool package.